publify/publify/README.md

 ## What's Publify?

-Publify is a simple but full featured Web publishing software.
+Publify is a simple but full featured web publishing software.
 It's built around a blogging engine and a small message system connected to Twitter.

 Publify follows the principles of the IndieWeb, which are self hosting your Web site, and Publish On your Own Site, Syndicate Everywhere.

-Publify has been around since 2004 ans is the oldest Ruby on Rails open source project alive.
+Publify has been around since 2004 and is the oldest Ruby on Rails open source project alive.

 ## Features

 - A classic multi user blogging engine
 - Short messages with a Twitter connection
-- Text filters (Markdown, Textile, Smartypant, @mention to link, #hashtag to link)
+- Text filters (Markdown, Textile, SmartyPants, @mention to link, #hashtag to link)
 - A widgets system and a plugin API
 - Custom themes
 - Advanced SEO capabilities
-- Multilingual : Publify is (more or less) translated in English, French, German, Danish, Norvegian, Japanese, Hebrew, Simplified Chinese, Mexican Spanish, Italian, Lituanese, Dutch, Polish, Romanian…
+- Multilingual : Publify is (more or less) translated in English, French, German, Danish, Norwegian, Japanese, Hebrew, Simplified Chinese, Mexican Spanish, Italian, Lithuanian, Dutch, Polish, Romanian…

 ## Demo site